comp-int-hum/historical-perspectival-lm/README.md

    An example can be seen in `custom_data/song_lyrics`, including the file `preprocessing.ipynb` for an example of how the data was preprocessed.

 2. **Customize Data Loading**
-   Update the `custom.py` file to specify how your data should be loaded:
+   Update the `custom.py` file to specify where the data is located:
    ```python
    # Data settings
    DATA = "LOAD_CUSTOM_DATA"  # set data loading method